NorskHelsenett/forticlient-close-extension/README.md

-# forticlient-close-extension
+# forticlient-close-extension-chrome
-Extension for automagically closing forticlient callback tab
+Extension for automagically closing forticlient callback tab for chrome (and Opera, and Edge)

 # Prerequisites
 - Node LTS